moehriegitt/vastringify/README.md

 - If no format specifier is found, values are printed at the end of the format string in default notation (as if printed with %a).

-- Note that '_' literals have type 'int' in C, so values >0x7f, with its highest bit set, will be misinterpreted as illegal Unicode on compilers that have signed chars.
-On my compiler, printing "%c",'\xfe' prints a replacement characters, because 0xfffffe is not valid Unicode, and this libraries implementation has no chance to find out that this is in fact 0xfe (and not 0xfffe from a signed short promotion).
-So printing '_' literals is unfortunately broken, without a fix.
-Printing with "%hhc" works.
-Printing (char)'\xfe' also works.
+- Note that `'...'` literals have type `int` in C, so values >0x7f, with its highest bit set, will be misinterpreted as illegal Unicode on compilers that have signed chars.
+On my compiler, printing `"%c",'\xfe'` prints a replacement characters, because 0xfffffffe is not valid Unicode, and this libraries implementation has no chance to find out that this is in fact 0xfe (and not 0xfffe from a signed short promotion).
+So printing `'...'` literals is unfortunately broken, without a fix.
+Printing with `%hhc` works as expected.
+Printing `(char)'\xfe'` also works, but is more ugly in my opinion (I do not like casts much).

 ## Restrictions

-- "%n" is not implemented, because pointers to integers are already used for strings, and the ambiguity between 'size_t*' and 'char32_t*' is common on many 32-bit systems, where both are 'unsigned*' in C.  Distinguishing whether to read or to write based on the format string alone is also the opposite of what this library tries to do, and accidentally writing the print size into an 'char32_t*' string is a weird bug I'd rather not make possible.
+- `%n` is not implemented, because pointers to integers are already used for strings, and the ambiguity between 'size_t*' and `char32_t*` is common on many 32-bit systems, where both are `unsigned*` in C.  Distinguishing whether to read or to write based on the format string alone is also the opposite of what this library tries to do, and accidentally writing the print size into an `char32_t*` string is a weird bug I'd rather not make possible.

-- "m$" syntax for reordering format strings is not supported, because it would require storing the parameters in an array and would counteract all the magic of the recursive expressions.
+- `m$` syntax for reordering format strings is not supported, because it would require storing the parameters in an array and would counteract all the magic of the recursive expressions.
 This would make the code much more complex and stack usage infeasible.
 In fact, it would probably make the whole point of this library infeasible.
-There is the extended "=" option for at least printing the same value multiple times, so "%d %=#x" prints the same value decimal and hexadecimal, and "%qs %=p" prints a string in C quotation and its pointer value.
+There is the extended `=` option for at least printing the same value multiple times, so `%d %=#x` prints the same value decimal and hexadecimal, and `%qs %=p` prints a string in C quotation and its pointer value.

 - no floats, because support would be too large for a small library.